Electron Micrograph of a Giardia trophozoite

 HOW DOES GIARDIA CAUSE DIARRHEA?

 No one is completely sure but infection seems to cause problems with normal intestinal absorption of vitamins and other nutrients.
 Diarrhea is generally not bloody.
 Immune suppressive medications such as corticosteroids can re-activate an old Giardia infection.
+We do not know why some infected hosts get diarrhea while others never do.

 In the past, diagnosis was very difficult.
 The stool sample being examined needed to be fresh plus Giardia rarely show up on the usual fecal flotation testing methods used to detect other parasites.
 Traditionally, a fecal sample is mixed in a salt or sugar solution such that any parasite eggs present will float to the top over 10-15 minutes.
 Some tricks that have been used to facilitate finding Giardia have included: